astianmuchui/intro-to-shell-scripting/README.md

 # Intro-to-shell-scripting
-introduction to shell scripting and basic unix command line
+An introduction to shell scripting and basic unix command line

+Aimed at understanding basic scripting and unix